ctvoigt/temper/README.md

 4. Reload the udev rules
     * udevcontrol reload_rules or sudo udevadm trigger
 5. Unplug and replug the TEMPer device
+6. If groups are not updated or udev still cases trouble (Does work with root permission, but not with user permissions), reboot.

 *alternativilly*